joncampbell123/dosbox-x/.github/PULL_REQUEST_TEMPLATE.md

-Add a summary of changes brought by this PR.
+Add a summary of the change(s) brought by this PR here.

 ## What issue(s) does this PR address?